hexxone/YubiKill/README.md

 # YubiKill

+A versatile cross-platform USB dead-man-switch for your PC.

+Inspired by the [BusKill App](https://github.com/BusKill/buskill-app), which seems to be no longer maintained sadly.

+## Overview

 This is designed / intended to be used with a ["BusKill-Cable"](https://docs.buskill.in/buskill-app/en/stable/hardware_dev/bom.html), which you can make yourself for around 50$.
 There are "USB-A" and also "USB-C" variants.
 Essentially, you only need a magnetic USB "break-away" adapter and a fitting cable with a device you can tether to yourself.

-Inspired by the [BusKill App](https://github.com/BusKill/buskill-app), which seems to be no longer maintained sadly.

 Hence, here is a "fresh" and clean CLI remake of BusKill, also intended to work for NON-Storage USB Devices, like:
 `SmartCards`, `Keyboards`, `Mice`, `YubiKeys`, `USB-Hubs`, etc. and also work Cross-platform!